-The Cedar Hill Boat Ramp restoration project would construct a new river access point and boat ramp on the Animas River in Cedar Hill, NM.
-The goal of this restoration project would be to increase recreational opportunities to compensate for lost access to in-water recreation and lost revenues associated with tourism due to the GKM Blowout.
-As stated in San Juan County's proposal, increasing recreation opportunities along this segment of the Animas River would highlight the area as a recreation destination that benefits local residents and businesses that offer river-based recreation opportunities.
+The Cedar Hill Boat Ramp restoration project will construct a new river access point and boat ramp on the Animas River in Cedar Hill, NM.
+The goal of this restoration project is to increase recreational opportunities to compensate for lost access to in-water recreation and lost revenues associated with tourism due to the GKM Blowout.
+As stated in San Juan County's proposal, increasing recreation opportunities along this segment of the Animas River will highlight the area as a recreation destination that benefits local residents and businesses that offer river-based recreation opportunities.

 The Animas River currently has abundant public access in Durango, CO and from Aztec, NM to the confluence with the San Juan River in Farmington, NM.
 However, the 38.7-mile reach between Durango and Aztec currently does not have a public access point.
-The new river access and boat ramp in Cedar Hill would add to the current system of public access points to allow recreational day trips along the entire length of the Animas River from Durango to Farmington.
-During peak runoff conditions in May and June, San Juan County estimates visitation at 10 and 20 boat trips per day, while low water conditions between November and April would attract between three and five trips per day for activities such as fishing and tubing.
+The new river access and boat ramp in Cedar Hill will add to the current system of public access points to allow recreational day trips along the entire length of the Animas River from Durango to Farmington.
+During peak runoff conditions in May and June, San Juan County estimates visitation at 10 and 20 boat trips per day, while low water conditions between November and April will attract between three and five trips per day for activities such as fishing and tubing.

-San Juan County has completed the project design and permitting for this project, which could be considered "shovel ready."
+San Juan County has completed the project design and permitting for this project, and is considered "shovel ready."
 The San Juan County Commission approved the project design in December 2020.
-The proposed project would be located on a 5.2-acre parcel owned by the county that is currently wooded.
-The physical improvements would occur on approximately 1.5 to 2 acres of the property.
-The undisturbed land would remain vegetated.
-Remains of the former railroad bridge abutment on the property would be preserved and interpretive signage would be placed to document the former railway.
-Based on the design drawings, the site improvements include a new access road from County Road 2390, vehicle/trailer parking area, solar security gate and fencing, stone stabilized boat ramp and staging area, native plantings, river information, and interpretive signage.
+The selected project will be located on a 5.2-acre parcel owned by the county that is currently wooded.
+The physical improvements will occur on approximately 1.5 to 2 acres of the property.
+The undisturbed land will remain vegetated.
+Remains of the former railroad bridge abutment on the property will be preserved and interpretive signage will be placed to document the former railway.
+Based on the design drawings and additional information provided by the project proponents, the site improvements include a new access road from County Road 2390, vehicle/trailer parking area, surveillance cameras, a concrete pad for a temporary toilet, solar security gate and fencing, stone stabilized boat ramp and staging area, native plantings, river information, and interpretive signage.
 The U.S. Army Corps of Engineers (USACE) approved the 401 Permit for project construction on November 2, 2021.
 Construction of the project is expected during the seasonal low-water period of summer and fall 2022.
-Project benefits would be expected to start accruing once construction is complete and the access point opened to the public.
-After construction, San Juan County would conduct outreach through area partners, social media, and a press release to advertise the new access point.
-Maintenance would be conducted by San Juan County

-Public Works or Parks and Facilities Department staff and would include activities such as periodic grading, weed control, trash removal, and sign repairs.
-San Juan County would utilize traffic counting monitors to estimate the number of trips to the site.
-The site would be maintained in perpetuity.
+Project benefits are expected to start accruing once construction is complete and the access point opened to the public.
+After construction, San Juan County will conduct outreach through area partners, social media, and a press release to advertise the new access point.
+Maintenance will be conducted by San Juan County Public Works or Parks and Facilities Department staff and will include activities such as periodic grading, weed control, trash removal, and sign repairs.
+San Juan County will utilize traffic counting monitors to estimate the number of trips to the site.
+The site will be maintained in perpetuity.